Mizakson/responsive_web_design/README.md

 # responsive_web_design

-This repo has all of my completed html and css projects while trying to earn the Responsive Web Design Certificate from FreeCodeCamp.
+This repo has all of my completed projects while trying to earn the Responsive Web Design Certificate from FreeCodeCamp.

 Here is my progress so far...